Special Ed Connection

 FDLRS Parent Webinars

 The FDLRS Administration Project has developed a Parent Webinar Series.
 The Parent Webinar Series was developed in 2017, based upon the requests from parents throughout the State.
-The five-part series provides information regarding Exceptional Student Education.
-The suggested best practice is to facilitate these offerings, with parents/guardians, to answer questions and build partnerships amongst district staff and parents/guardians.
-We understand that parents/guardians may not always be able to participate at scheduled times and therefore, they may get this valuable information by clicking the links below and listening to the original recordings.
+The initial five-part series provides information regarding Exceptional Student Education in the state of Florida.

 Autism Support Group